 Day5Villa Cicogna Mozzoni with HelenComo, Italy

 Today, after checking out of your hotel, you'll be joined by Helen Yemm for a visit to Villa Cicogna Mozzoni, in the foothills between Varese and Lake Lugano.
-Here, you'll enjoy a private guided tour with the owner and hear Helen's expert insights into the garden, which is set over seven levels and has a formal Italian walled garden with box hedges, water basins, fountains and a grotto.
+Here, you'll enjoy a private guided tour with the owner.
+The estate is set over seven levels and has a formal Italian walled garden with box hedges, water basins, fountains and a grotto.
 You'll then travel to the town of Como and check-in to the four-star Barchetta Excelsior hotel for the next three nights.

 Day6Villa Carlotta and Lake ComoComo, Italy